SharePoint/sp-dev-docs/docs/sp-add-ins/get-to-know-the-sharepoint-rest-service.md

 ## How the SharePoint REST service works

 SharePoint adds the ability for you to remotely interact with SharePoint sites by using REST.
-Now you can interact directly with SharePoint objects by using any technology that supports standard REST capabilities.
+Now, you can interact directly with SharePoint objects by using any technology that supports standard REST capabilities.

 To access SharePoint resources using REST, construct a RESTful HTTP request by using the OData standard, which corresponds to the desired client object model API.
 For example: